icon-project/iconex_chrome_extension_ledger/README.md

+# ICONex Chrome Extension Ledger

+This project is the source for connecting Ledger Nano-S in Chrome Extension.

-# Getting Started with Create React App
+## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).